adam-douglass/async-redis-objects/readme.md

    - priority queue (sorted set)
  - Includes python implementation with matching interface for mocking. \
    `from async_redis_objects.mocks import ObjectClient`
+ - tested on pypy and CPython 3.6 to 3.8

 Example
 -------